OUR FAVORITE LIST OF YUMMIEST SPANISH CHRISTMAS SWEETS IS HERE

 If you are coming to Spain during the Christmas season (which is as long as going from December 24th to January 6th, the Epiphany day), you totally must try at least some of them to have an authentic Spanish Christmas experience.

 You might have heard of some of them, but other might not sound familiar.
 Are you ready to explore a world of new flavours (and a few extra calories)?

 This is our selection of Spanish Christmas food for sweet-teeths:

-Yemas and Glorias.
-These Christmas treats also belong to the family of marzipan, but they are more ellaborated than plain figures.
-Yemas are made with marzipan and egg yalk, while Glorias are made with sweet potato instead of egg, and both come covered in icing sugar.
+These Christmas treats also belong to the family of marzipan, but they are more elaborated than plain figures.
+Yemas are made with marzipan and egg yolk, while Glorias are made with sweet potato instead of egg, and both come covered in icing sugar.
 If that sounds good, then you should also try the Pan de Cadiz, another marzipan dessert that both egg and sweet potato, plus candied fruit.
 In Barcelona it’s sold as piggy figures.

 AND BONUS!
 Where can you buy all those Christmas desserts?

 Where to buy Christmas sweets in Spain

 For cheap versions, head to any local supermarket: let’s face it, that’s what most locals do.
 High quality Spanish Christmas food can be quite expensive, as the ingredients (specially almonds) aren’t cheap.
 So industrial Christmas goodies usually carry less nuts but way more sugar.
 A better option: find a good pastry shop.
 They usually make their own turrons and sweets, and the quality will be good.
 However, note that both supermarket and pastry shops only sell Chritmas foods during the Christmas season.
 The rest of the year, you’ll need to do some research: most cities have one or two artisan specialty shops that sell Christmas desserts all year around.
 Ask your private tour guide or hotel concierge where to find them!